EPCCed/archer2-intro-to-lammps/_episodes/05-advanced-inputs.md

 variable temperature equal 1.0
 ```

-There are several styles (see the manual), but of note are `delete`, `index`,
+There are several [variable styles](https://docs.lammps.org/variable.html).
+Of
+particular note are:
-`loop`, and `equal`. `equal` is the workhorse of the styles, and it can set a
+ - `equal` is the workhorse of the styles, and it can set a variable to a
-variable to a number, `thermo` keywords, maths operators or functions, among
+    number, `thermo` keywords, maths operators or functions, among other things.
-other things. `delete` unsets a variable. `loop` and `index` are similar, with
+ - `delete` unsets a variable.
+ - `loop` and `index` are similar, and will result in the variable changing to
+   the next value in a list every time a `next` command is seen.
+The
-the difference that `loop` accepts an integer / range, while `index` accepts a
+   difference that `loop` accepts an integer or range, while `index` accepts a
    list of strings.

 To use a variable later in the script, just prepend a dollar sign, like so: